In this article, we are going to discuss Trekking In Nepal Costs.

 3. Cost of Guide and Porter

-Hiring a guide and/or porter is a decision which depends on the difficulty of a trek and available budget.
+Hiring a guide and/or porter is a decision that depends on the difficulty of a trek and the available budget.
 While hiring them, you should also make inquiries about their services.
 If you are hiring staff independently without an agency, be responsible and ensure that your guide/porter is suitably equipped for the job and stays safe as well.
-Also, is sure the guide you hired, must be associated to TAAN.
+Also, is sure the guide you hired, must be associated with TAAN.

 Trekking guide is the talkative ones who will share his knowledge (and sometimes jokes) about the places which will truly enrich your experience.
 Their daily standard rate is $20 – $25 per day.

 Along with the porter, undoubtedly the heavy lifter is the strong one who will lessen your loads and keep them protected.
 Their hard effort costs $15-$18 per day.
 They will carry about 20 kg of loads.

 Alternatively the jack of all trades, porter-guide who will do both jobs for your ease.
 Each cheering day you spent with them will cost $18-$20.
 They can carry a maximum of 10kg.

 The cost for guides and porters depends on the trekking routes.
 The harder the route, the more will be the cost and it is obvious.

 Cost of guide and porter for some popular trekking routes:

 - Annapurna Base Camp – In ABC, the cost of guide and porter is, $20-30 and $15-20 respectively.